deepanshhi/deepanshhi/README.md

 🌱 I’m currently pursuing B.E in Computer Science
 🚀 **Exploring:** Innovative Tech Solutions and Latest Trends
 📝 **Blog:** Check out my latest thoughts on tech and coding on [Twitter](https://twitter.com/Deepanshi135)
-👯 **Collaborate:** I’m looking to collaborate with web developers on frontend projects
+👯 **Collaborate:** I’m looking to collaborate with web developers and AI experts to work on innovative projects
 📫 **How to reach me:** [deepanshhi13@gmail.com](mailto:deepanshhi13@gmail.com)